-Rome wasn’t built in a day and unfortunately your website won’t be either.
+Rome wasn’t built in a day.
+Unfortunately, your website won’t be either.
 When you’re eager to get your new business off the ground, the first thing you think to do is set up a website, right?
+Wrong.

-Planning your website will happen in two important phases, the pre-site setup phase and the website production phase.
-Read on to explore these two phases through six crucial steps you must take BEFORE you begin your website.
+Planning your website will happen in two important phases: (1) the pre-site setup phase, and (2) the website production phase.
+Read on to explore these two phases through six crucial steps you must take before you begin your website:

 The first four steps you’ll take occur in what we’re calling the Pre-Site Setup Phase, where you’ll assemble the first components of a new website.
 Some of these steps can take time so give yourself enough leeway to get the jobs done ahead of your planned business or website launch.